 Once you’ve picked applicants to interview, include a basic structure of what to expect for the interview such as basic questions, or even just a flow of the interview.
 This way, the applicants will have more time to prepare better answers for you, especially when you ask more technical questions.

 Mistake # 2: Don’t Get Lost in the Jargon and Technicalities

 This is very important, especially if you are hiring a developer because you yourself don’t have the skills to do what needs to be done.
 You probably already know that there are a lot of people out there who bark louder than their bite and are better with words than acting on them.

 There may be developers who will be able to know that they can talk their way into a job by throwing big words and terminology at you.
 People tend to do this to sound smart and informed.
 If you start to get lost, don’t pretend to understand, but rather, ask the applicant to simplify.
 Remember, you’re hiring a developer for your business or your company.
 If you are not able to understand what the developer is talking about, then you would have no real way of measuring his or her performance after hiring.

 The best way to avoid this is to have a technical person with you during the interview.
-If you have an existing team and are just looking to add another developer, include those team members in one of the steps in your interview process.
+If you have an existing team and are just looking to add another developer, including those team members in one of the steps in your interview process.